Logykh/stage-3-/report.md

 ![image](https://github.com/user-attachments/assets/97e91b86-5b25-47c1-aa62-3878fc4797f8)

 # **Machine Learning Pipeline Overview**
-This section describes a machine learning pipeline for the classification of gene expression data from breast cancer using a Random Forest classifier.
-The goal is to classify samples through gene expression data into metastatic and primary breast cancers.
+This section outlines a machine learning pipeline that classifies gene expression data from breast cancer into primary and metastatic cases using a Random Forest classifier.

 # Data Preparation
 It begins by reading the dataset and cleaning; the genes with low variance are filtered out and those containing a lot of missing values.
 Preprocessed data are standardized so that all features must have the same scale.